 5. Snorkel in Puerto Morelos – Take a 35 min. air conditioned ADO bus to Puerto Morelos, where you can snorkel with your own gear from the shore if you stay behind the buoy line.
 If you’re interested in a tour – you can book with Buceo Xtabay or Brecko’s Snorkeling to the reef with a local guide.
 Need a break?
 Take a towel with you and spend the day there to enjoy the white sand and ocean sounds.

 6. Parasail above the Caribbean – This one is for the thrill seekers!
 Rise 200+ feet in the air for the most phenomenal views of catamarans silhouetted against the sea.
 Take in the peacefulness from above where you can see the 15 mile long Hotel Zone and views of Isla Mujeres.
-Book with Viator to include transportation.
-For $10 off your first tour, sign up with this link.
+We booked this parasailing tour and it was an experience of a lifetime!!

 7. Browse through Mercado 23 – Not to get confused with Mercado 28.
 Mercado 23 will have less intrusive vendors, cheaper souvenirs and the same type of merchandise found in famous Mercado 28 or the Hotel Zome souvenir shops.
 Street tacos and various food vendors will welcome you for a fraction of the cost.
 A few blocks from the ADO bus stop in downtown Cancun.
 Cash only.

 8. Experience Tulum – Choose between a half day tour with hotel pick up that will take your to the archeological site that sits between land and sea, or a full day adventure to Tulum, Coba and Dzonot Wayak cenoteDzonot Wayak cenote, lunch included.
 Tulum is a UNESCO World Heritage Site, if you have time, don’t miss this!